tnakai11/git-memo/README.md

 # git-memo

 `git memo` is a CLI tool for recording short notes directly in your repository using Git itself.
-Notes are saved as empty commits organized under special references, making it easy to browse or replay them chronologically by category.
-It aims to provide efficient, stable memory for long‑lived agents such as LLM assistants that operate over a code base.
+Each note is stored as an empty commit under a dedicated reference so you can browse or replay memos in order by category.
+This provides a lightweight way to keep memos alongside your code without any external database.

 ## Vision

 The idea is to treat the repository as a lightweight journal.
 Whenever you want to capture an idea or task, you run a command that creates an empty commit whose message is your memo.
 Categories such as `todo` or `idea` are tracked under references like `refs/memo/todo`.
 Because memos are commits, they can be pushed, pulled and searched with standard Git tools.

-By storing memos in Git, agents gain a stable history that survives checkouts or merges.
-This is particularly useful for language model agents that need persistent context without relying on external databases.
+Because memos live in Git, their history survives checkouts or merges.
+This lets any tooling or team share notes through normal Git operations without a separate service.

 ## Example workflow